scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 share-img: https://scott.ai/img/astrodock.png
 ---

-Mental models help us conquer complexity.
-But there's complexity, then there's the face-melting, mind-blowing complexity in mathematically intense AI.
-Diff eq and quantum physics, anyone?
+Mental models conquer complexity.
+But there's complexity, then there's the face-melting, mind-blowing complexity in AI.
+Differential equations and quantum physics, anyone?

 I have a mental model for AI.
 I find this immensely useful for sleeping peacefully in the